Umi-Shibaura Station

 Umi-Shibaura Station (海芝浦駅, Umi-shibaura-eki) is a railway station on the Tsurumi Line in Tsurumi-ku, Yokohama, Kanagawa Prefecture, Japan, operated by East Japan Railway Company (JR East).
 The station is located on the grounds of Toshiba's Keihin Product Operations, and the only exit from the station is into the company's grounds.
-As a result, only Toshiba employees with valid employee ID cards and invited visitors are permitted to enter and exit the station.
+As a result, only Toshiba employees with valid employee ID cards and invited visitors are permitted to exit the station.
+A small park next to the station is open for public use; however there is no pedestrian exit from the station or park and anyone other than authorised Toshiba employees or visitors must exit by using a train.

 Lines

 Umi-Shibaura station is the terminus of the Umi-Shibaura branch of the Tsurumi Line and lies 4.7 km from the terminus at Tsurumi Station.

+Services

+Trains operate frequently during weekday morning and afternoon peak periods, but at other times there are gaps of up to 1½ hours between trains.

 Station layout

-A single side platform, located on the waterfront of Tokyo Bay, serves one line for both inbound and outbound trains.
-The exit is located opposite the buffer stop, with simplified Suica terminals and a ticket disposal box.
-There is also an automatic ticket machine.
+A single side platform, located on the waterfront of Tokyo Bay, for both inbound and outbound trains.
+The exit is located opposite the buffer stop, with pole-mounted Entry and Exit IC Card readers and a boarding certificate issuing machine.
+There are no ticket gates or ticket vending machine.